Principles of Marketing

 Introduces the basic concepts of marketing for consumer and business markets.
 Includes topics in marketing mix, market segmentation, consumer behavior, marketing strategies, and market planning.
 Develops marketing plan for key project.
 Recommended: BA 101.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement; placement into MTH 65 or MTH 98.
+Prerequisites: IRW 115 or WR 115 or equivalent placement; placement into MTH 65 or MTH 98.
 Audit available.

 Upon successful completion of this course, students will be able to:

 - Apply the concept of market segmentation and target market identification to assess basic viability of product or service launch.

 - Link the consumer decision making process (routine, limited, extensive) to the type of product thus understanding the basic marketing mix that is required for that product.

 - Apply basic SWOT analysis to a company’s product or service by evaluating the external and internal environment.

 - Design rudimentary marketing mix by associating a product to its stage in the product life cycle.

 - Create a basic marketing plan for a product or service utilizing basic marketing concepts.

 Assessment methods may include: examinations, quizzes, homework assignments, research papers, and small group problem-solving of questions arising from application of course concepts and concerns to actual experience, oral presentations.